foureyes/csci-ua.0480-spring2017-008/final-project.markdown

 Choose at least __8 points__ worth of these following topics (research and implementation). __This list may change slightly (added items, adjustments to points) as project ideas come in.__

-* (4 points) Unit testing with JavaScript
+* (3 points) Unit testing with JavaScript
 	* [Jasmine](http://jasmine.github.io/)
 	* [Mocha](https://github.com/mochajs/mocha)
 	* Any others found through research
     * Minimally 4 tests
     * You'll have to link to testing code in repository
-    * ...
-And either specify how to run tests or show screen capture of tests)
+    * ... and show a screen capture of tests
-* (6 points) Automated functional testing for all of your routes using any of the following:
+* (5 points) Automated functional testing for all of your routes using any of the following:
 	* [PhantomJS](http://phantomjs.org/) - headless browser testing
 	* [Selenium](http://www.seleniumhq.org/)
     * Minimally 4 tests
-    * You'll have to linke to testing code in repository
-	* Any others found through research
     * You'll have to link to testing code in repository
-    * ...
-And either specify how to run tests or show screen capture of tests)
+    * ... and show a screen capture of tests
-* (4 points) Configuration management
+* (3 points) Configuration management
 	* [nconf](https://github.com/flatiron/nconf)
 	* [Node convict](https://github.com/mozilla/node-convict)
 	* Any others found through research
-* (4 points) Use [grunt](http://gruntjs.com/), [gulp](http://gulpjs.com/), webpack or even make (!) to automate any of the following ... must be used in combination with one or more of the other requirements, such as:
+* (3 points) Use [grunt](http://gruntjs.com/), [gulp](http://gulpjs.com/), webpack or even make (!) to automate any of the following ... must be used in combination with one or more of the other requirements, such as:
-    * (2 points) Integrate JSHint / JSLint into your workflow
+    * (2 points) Integrate ESLint / JSHint / JSLint into your workflow
         * Must be used __with build tool__ (see above requirement on Grunt or Gulp
-        * Must have have .jshint configuration file
+        * Must have have configuration file in repository
         * Must run on entire codebase __outside of <code>node_modules</code>
+        * Must link to relevant lines in build configuration and lint configuration
     * (2 points) Concatenation and minification of CSS  and JavaScript files
         * Must be used __with build tool__ (see above requirement on Grunt or Gulp
         * (Only client side files!)
+        * Only minify and concatenate client side JavaScript
+        * Must link to relevant lines in build configuration and mark-up (to show included css)
     * (2 points) Use a CSS preprocesser
 	    * [Sass](http://sass-lang.com/)
 	    * [Less](http://lesscss.org/)
 	    * [Myth](http://www.myth.io/)
+        * Must link to relevant lines in build configuration and directory of _unprocessed_ CSS source
-* (6 points) Integrate user authentication
+* (5 points) Integrate user authentication
 	* Minimally, implement sign up and registration
 	* Or implement sign in with provider, such as FB Connect, Google, etc. (which could be worth more points)
-* (4 points) Perform client side form validation using custom JavaScript or JavaScript __library__
+* (3 points) Perform client side form validation using custom JavaScript or JavaScript __library__
     * errors must be integrated into the DOM
     * the following will not receive full credit:
         * using form elements with attributes as constraints